11 Predictive modelling and machine learning

 m

-The setting verbose = FALSE is added used to stop gbm from printing details about each fitted tree.
+The setting verbose = FALSE is used to stop gbm from printing details about each fitted tree.

 We can plot the model performance for different settings: